John Hancock Multifactor Large Cap ETF (NYSEARCA:JHML) Reaches New 12-Month High at $63.53

-John Hancock Multifactor Large Cap ETF (NYSEARCA:JHML – Get Free Report)’s share price hit a new 52-week high during trading on Wednesday .
-The company traded as high as $63.53 and last traded at $63.53, with a volume of 9910 shares changing hands.
-The stock had previously closed at $63.42.
+John Hancock Multifactor Large Cap ETF (NYSEARCA:JHML – Get Free Report)’s stock price reached a new 52-week high on Wednesday .
+The company traded as high as $63.53 and last traded at $63.53, with a volume of 5709 shares trading hands.
+The stock had previously closed at $63.44.

 About John Hancock Multifactor Large Cap ETF